ali-johnston/2024_trends-abundance-paper/README.md

 Efforts to address declines of North American birds have been constrained by limited availability of fine-scale information about population change.
 This archive accompanies a paper that describes the use of data from the participatory science project eBird to estimate continental population change and relative abundance at 27 km resolution for 495 bird species from 2007-2021.
 The archived materials, divided across Dryad and Zenodo, are composed of all data and R code that are necessary to conduct the analyses and produce the figures from this paper.
 The README.md file for this archive, which is part of the Dryad component of the archive, describes each of the R scripts and data files contained within the archive.

+## Content

+The full archive is split between Dryad and Zenodo, with the archive containing data split between Dryad and Zenodo; the Zenodo components of the data cannot be archived in Dryad because they inherit open-access non-CC-0 licenses that are not allowed in Dryad archives.
+All computer code as also archive in Zenodo.
+In order to use the combined data and code, one must download the Dryad and Zenodo components and place them in the same directory.
+R must be installed on this computer, with RStudio being optionally.
+This read-me file first provides additional details about setting up a computer to run the archived code, followed by descriptions of the purposes of all of the R scripts, and finally a list of all of the data files that includes a description of the contents of each data file.

 ## Setup

-To install all necessary packages to run the R scripts in the `code/` directory, run the following
+To install all necessary packages to run the R scripts in the `code/` directory, run the following line of code in R:

 ```
 install.packages(readLines("requirements.txt"))
 ```

 All R scripts in `code/` assume that the working directory is the top-level project directory, i.e. the one containing this README file.
 If you are using RStudio, open the `.Rproj` file and your working directory will be set correctly.
-If you're not using RStudio, you can set your working directory manually, e.g. using
+If you're not using RStudio, you can set your working directory manually, e.g. by running the following code in your R session

 ```
 setwd("/Users/Alison/Documents/REPOS/2024-trends-abundance-paper/")